jasmintajshaik/go-application-aws/README.md

-# From localhost to AWS Cloud: Host your Go Web App
+# Go Web Application - Deploy and Host on AWS

 ### Create an EC2 instance on AWS
 * Go to AWS Console